build-guides

 Why These Parts

-The Ryzen 5 9600X on the Zen 5 architecture delivers roughly 3–5% better IPC than its Zen 4 predecessor, the 7600X, and costs $40 less.
-In gaming paired with an RTX 4060, the 9600X produces no CPU bottleneck — the GPU saturates before the processor.
-The 65W TDP means the included Wraith Prism cooler is adequate for gaming sessions, saving you $40–70 on an aftermarket cooler.
+The Ryzen 5 9600X on Zen 5 delivers roughly 3–5% better IPC than its Zen 4 predecessor (the 7600X) and currently sells for $179 — well below its original $279 MSRP.
+Paired with the RTX 5060, the 9600X produces no CPU bottleneck at 1080p or 1440p.
+The 65W TDP means the included Wraith Prism cooler is adequate for gaming sessions, saving $40–70 on aftermarket cooling.

 Intel’s Core Ultra 200S desktop chips (Arrow Lake) are faster in multi-threaded workloads but draw more power and require a new LGA1851 motherboard that adds $50–100 to the build.
-For a gaming-first beginner build, AM5 wins on value.
+For a gaming-first beginner build, AM5 wins on value in 2026.

 Motherboard: Why B650 instead of B850 or X870?